Comments in C#: Single Line, Multiline and XML Comments

 Single Line Comments

-Single Line comment is preceded by a double forward-slash (//).
-The code after the double forward slash will be ignored by the compiler and will not be executed.
+A single-line comment starts with a double forward slash (//).
+The compiler will ignore the code after the double forward slash and will not be executed.

-These comments can be written in a different line or in the same line as the codes.
+These comments can be written in a different line or the same line as the codes and are perfect for quick explanations or highlighting important details about the code.

 // This is an example of single line comment